Sairajepawar/quickpay/README.md

 6. **Test the features:**
    - Sign up or log in to create a user account.
-   - Access your virtual wallet, send payments, and view transaction history.
+   - Access your virtual wallet, send payments.

 ## Contributing